EpistasisLab/STAR_outliers/README.md

   * `STAR_outliers_polishing_library.py`: functions used to remove large spikes from distributions, making sure that a large number of points are not exactly equal to the median, and approximating quantiles for initial parameter estimates prior to quantile regression.
   * `STAR_outliers_testing_library.py`: functions used to test each scalar distribution for monotonicity and multimodality.
 Functions are also used to split datasets at the peak and for mirroring monotonic data.
   * `setup.py` and `_init_.py`: allows STAR_outliers to be installed with pip
+  * `all_2018_processed.txt`: a curated NHANES 2018 dataset.
+Curation namely involved transforming categorical variables into binary encodings.
+Used as input for the testing code in `unit_tests`
   * `requirements.txt`: lists STAR_outliers' dependencies

 ## Contributing :thumbsup: